Overview

 2.2: Data Source

-• Unclear whether specific types of personal information excluded from collection.
+- Unclear whether specific types of personal information are not collected.

 2.4: Data Limitation